-Students may submit their applications online via the Occupational Therapy Centralized Application Service.
 The B.S. in Life Sciences will be conferred upon successful completion of the first professional year of the Master of Science in Occupational Therapy.
-View Technical Standards for the Master of Science in Occupational Therapy.

 Students in this track not accepted into the professional phase of the occupational therapy program must complete requirements for another undergraduate major to receive a baccalaureate degree.